 How to encourage your family and friends to start cycling

 They went through their early years cycling to school, first accompanied by one of their parents then later riding to secondary school a few miles away on their own.
 By this time, my son was becoming passionate about dirt jumping and downhill mountain biking so riding to school was a chance to show off his 'cool' bikes and handling skills, as well as bond with other boys who liked the same things.
-Now 22, he still adores the same activities, works in a bike shop and goes out riding with his mates - on and off-road - and he even commutes to work by bike and has bought a road bike, lycra shorts and cycling shoes with cleats.

 But what if your nearest and dearest have never really taken to cycling?
 How is it best to go about encouraging them to give it a go?